 This chapter is part of our social media marketing series, using our invented company Brainbeats to test some social media assumptions.
 Learn more about Brainbeats in chapter 1 of this guide:

-When the topic of social media marketing came up on our content calendar here at Typeform, we had an idea: find out how well quizzes really work on social by unleashing our own.
+When the topic of social media marketing came up on our content calendar here at Typeform, we had an idea: find out how well social media quizzes really work for marketing by unleashing our own.
 Brainbeats was born.

 Using our expertise in music, psychology—blog manager Eric has a real PhD in this area—and making things up, we came up with this:

 We made some rookie mistakes and learned a lot along the way.
 But you know what?
 It worked.
 We only spent sixty bucks promoting the quiz, and almost 200 people finished it.

 Here are our top tips for creating social media quizzes to help your business.

 If there’s one thing people like to think about, it’s themselves.